piyumisakun/fungal-genome-assembly-and-annotation/03_Genome_Assembly_Assessment/README.md

 ![Coverage per Contig](images/coverage_plot.png)

-**Figure 4.** Genome-wide mean sequencing coverage across all assembled contigs generated using Mosdepth.
+Figure 5.
+Genome-wide mean sequencing coverage across all assembled contigs generated using Mosdepth.
 The plot shows the overall distribution of coverage, including a small number of high-coverage contigs.

 ---